pid provided in this request (the returned value of the

 are found in the current market.
 It is also included in the

-object as a filtered_price
+grouped_prices object as a filtered_price replacement if no other

 current prices are available for any possible replacement.